-Birthdays are a big deal for kids — time to celebrate becoming another year older and enjoy being showered with attention.
+Kids consider birthdays a big deal — a time to celebrate another year added to their age and enjoy being showered with attention.
 But for children who have been parted from their biological families, birthdays can be fraught with mixed emotions.
 Often, the children in our care are marking their first birthday away from their loved ones.

 A Pop-Up Party for Every Girl

-To make each girl’s birthday magical, New Life partners with Pop-Up Birthday, an Austin-based nonprofit whose mission is to provide joy, hope and normalcy to children in foster care through personalized birthday experiences.
+To make each girl’s birthday magical, New Life partners with Pop-Up Birthday, an Austin-based nonprofit.
+Their mission is to provide joy, hope and normalcy to children in foster care through personalized birthday experiences.
 Every month, girls with upcoming birthdays pick a theme for their special day.
 The themes are as unique as the girls themselves, from the Dallas Cowboys to Snoopy to Star Wars.

-Pop-Up Birthday sends the themed box, complete with everything needed to throw a party, and our New Life staff get to work.
-The birthday girl comes back to a decorated cottage, three meaningful gifts and their choice of a traditional birthday cake, cheesecake or cookie cake.
+Pop-Up Birthday sends the themed box to our New Life Staff, complete with everything needed to throw a party.
+When the birthday girl arrives at a decorated cottage, she receives three meaningful gifts and chooses between a traditional birthday cake, cheesecake or cookie cake.
 Together the girls in the cottage and our Upbring warriors sing “Happy Birthday.”

-Many of the girls keep their boxes, which are usually hand-decorated by volunteers, but sometimes a local artist is called in to give it that extra flair.
+Many of the girls keep their boxes, which are usually hand-decorated by volunteers.
+Although sometimes a local artist is called in to give it that extra flair.

 “Every girl at New Life is a gift,” said Lisa Brown, New Life’s Director of Volunteer Services, who coordinates the celebrations.
 “We love giving them something to look forward to and creating new memories together.”